medusajs/medusa/docs/content/add-plugins/mailchimp.md

 ---
 description: 'Learn how to integrate Mailchimp with the Medusa server.
-Mailchimp is an email marketing service that can be used to create newsletters and subscriptions.
 Learn how to install the plugin on the Medusa server and how to add a subscription form.'
 ---

 # Mailchimp